ehsanrashid/DON/Readme.md

 The DON engine features two evaluation functions for chess, the classical evaluation based on handcrafted terms, and the NNUE evaluation based on efficiently updateable neural networks.
-The classical evaluation runs efficiently on most 64bit CPU architectures, while the NNUE evaluation benefits strongly from the vector intrinsics available on modern CPUs (avx2 or similar).
+The classical evaluation runs efficiently on almost all CPU architectures, while the NNUE evaluation benefits from the vector intrinsics available on most CPUs (sse2, avx2, neon, or similar).

 ## Features